Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- Jacksonville has covered the spread twice at home, and is 2-5 overall there, this season.
+- At home this season, Jacksonville has two wins against the spread and is 2-5 overall.

-- In seven home games this year, Jacksonville has hit the over once.
+- In seven home games this season, Jacksonville has hit the over once.

 - Houston is 1-5 overall, with two wins against the spread, on the road.

-- This season, in six road games, Houston has hit the over once.
+- In six away games this year, Houston has gone over the total once.

 Powered by Data Skrive.